check-spelling-sandbox/hazelcast/docs/design/sql/19-user-defined-types.md

 ### No mixing of formats

-Type formats can not be mixed together.
-For example a `java` type can not be used as column inside of `portable` type or mapping or vice-versa.
+Type formats cannot be mixed together.
+For example a `java` type cannot be used as column inside of `portable` type or mapping or vice-versa.
 Violations are reported at runtime when using such mapping/type in a statement, not when executing the DDL.
 (TODO test)